Magetan railway station

-Magetan Station (Stasiun Magetan, station code: MAG, formerly Barat Station) is a third-class railway station in Karangsono, Barat, Magetan Regency, East Java, Indonesia, operated by Kereta Api Indonesia.
+Magetan Station (Stasiun Magetan, station code: MAG, formerly Barat Station (BAT)) is a third-class railway station in Karangsono, Barat, Magetan Regency, East Java, Indonesia, operated by Kereta Api Indonesia.
 This is the only railway station in Magetan Regency and located 20 km northeast from capital city of Magetan.

 This station's new building is operated—which has four tracks (two main lines and two passing tracks)—since Babadan–Geneng double track segment activation on 16 October 2019.
 Moreover, this former railway station name, Barat, has been changed.